- Home

 Treatment options

-- where in the body they suspect the cancer started
+- where they think the cancer started

-- your general health
+- your general health, age and treatment preferences

 I have found it complex to talk to people about my cancer.
 I can explain it, but they find it hard to understand.
 It does seem incomprehensible to have a cancer that has spread but no named starting point.